realworldocaml/book/en/14-async-draft.md

 careful locking due to unpredictable interleaving.
 Event-driven systems can descend into a maze of callbacks that are hard to read and understand.

-The Async OCamllibrary offers an interesting hybrid model that lets you write straight-line blocking OCaml code that scales well without using preemptive threading.
-Async internally converts this code into a single event loop.
-``Threads'' in Async are normal OCaml heap-allocated values, without any runtime magic, and their number is limited only by your available main memory.
+The Async OCaml library offers an interesting hybrid model that lets you write straight-line blocking OCaml code that scales well without using preemptive threading.
+Async "threads" are co-operative and never preempt each other, and the library internally converts blocking code into a single event loop.
+The Async threads are normal OCaml heap-allocated values (without any runtime magic!) and are fast to allocate.
+Concurrency is mostly limited only by your available main memory or OS limits on other resources like file descriptors.

 Lets begin by constructing a simple thread.
 Async follows the Core convention and provides an `Async.Std` that provides threaded variants of many standard